wrdrd/docs/docs/consulting/linkedreproducibility.rst

 * :ref:`CSV` -- Comma Separated Values
 * :ref:`CSVW` -- CSV on the Web ( :ref:`RDF`, :ref:`JSON`,
   :ref:`JSON-LD` )
+* :ref:`RDF` - Resource Description Framework

+  * A two dimensional spreadsheet containing just data values (e.g. :ref:`CSV`) is a projection of an RDF graph which can be expressed as :ref:`CSVW`.

 A classic data table with 1 metadata header row (column label):